mitchness/DoorDilemma/README.md

          You couldn’t have held it five more seconds?

                 LARRY
-         Five seconds?
-You’re assuming she walks like a sprinter!
+         You’re assuming she walks like a sprinter.
+What if I wait five, then ten?
-         What if I stand there five, then ten.
-Then we’re back to Slow-Mo from last week!
+         Now I’m a hostage.
+That’s how you get stuck with a Slow-Mo situation again!

                 WOMAN
-         I’m gonna need physical therapy now!
+         Well now I need physical therapy — thanks to your little algorithm.

 ## SCENE 6 – INT.
 AGENT’S HOUSE – NIGHT
 LARRY tells the story to his AGENT (JEFF).